celiosantosjr/annopipe/README.md

 # annopipe - Automated pipeline for annotation and parsing of predicted genes files.

-This pipeline is interesting for annotation and parsing of large datasets, using this in files obtained after the gene prediction.
+This pipeline is interesting for annotation and parsing of large datasets, using this in protein sequence files obtained after the gene prediction.

 --------------------------------------------------------------------------